NitrofMtl/Arduino-Home-Thermostat/README.md

 10 rooms thermostat

-Sketch for Arduino that use 10 analogs inputs to read temperature and 10 digitals outputs to control solid state relay (SSR) on heater.
+Sketch for Arduino DUE that use 10 analogs inputs to read temperature and 10 digitals outputs to control solid state relay (SSR) on heater.

 User can control options through GUI web page with ethernet shield.

 User can name room and control setpoints for each channels.
-It also have an alarm page for schedule temperature for each rooms.
+It also have an program page for schedule temperature for each rooms.
-Alarms haves 4 mode of operation:
+Program haves 4 mode of operation:
   -single day (sunday to saturday)
   -week day (monday to friday)
   -week-end